 Talk about a massage on the go.
 If you’re travelling to work and feeling lethargic due to the lack of sleep the previous night, not to worry!
 You can perform this massage anywhere for instant relief!

-Simply place the heel of your palms on either side of your head, near your temples.
+Place the heel of your palms on either side of your head, near your temples.
 Push up, hold it there for a few seconds, and then release.

 Work in all the sections of your scalp repeatedly, and you will feel revitalised!